 Mobility scooters

 Bristol Shopmobility is based in Cabot Circus car park approximately 0.7 miles from Queen Square.
 It hires out a mixture of equipment including electric scooters and manual wheelchairs.
+Wheelchair power charging will be available at the amphitheatre accessible viewing platform.
 Up to five hours’ free parking in Cabot Circus car park is included with the hire of equipment.
 For full details and to book please visit www.bristolshopmobility.co.uk

 Break out and quiet space